Weekdays 9:30am - 7pm.

 Table of Contents

-In a nutshell, the procedure involves using a cannula, a long narrow suction tube.
-This is inserted into areas of the body where excess subcutaneous fat has been identified, and prior incisions have been made.
-The cannula suctions out the fat and removes it permanently.
-The procedure can be performed under general or local anaesthetic.
+It involves using a cannula, a long, narrow suction tube, which will be inserted into areas of the body where excess subcutaneous fat has been identified, where prior incisions have been made.

 There are different types of liposuction techniques, and they are: